Washington Court Records

 Washington Criminal Court Records

-A Washington criminal court record consists of any file, exhibit, information, or related materials connected with a criminal court proceeding and which is maintained by the court.
+A Washington criminal court record consists of files, exhibits, information, or related materials connected with a criminal court proceeding and which is maintained by the court.
 Criminal court records could be in the form of dockets, indexes, exhibits, minute entry, written documents, video recordings, photographs, tapes and more.

 Understanding the Washington Criminal Court System